MeerMusik/WindowsScripts/README.md

 Cross-Compile Limitations: <br>
 Unknown yet

-## Zig Programming Language - BROKEN MESS!
-ZIG DOCS ARE OUTDATED AND INCORRECT!
-DO NOT USE!
+## Zig Programming Language - MOSTLY A BROKEN MESS!
+ZIG DOCS ARE OUTDATED AND BIG PARTS ARE INCORRECT!
 PLACEHOLDER FOR LATER!
-WORK - IN - PROGRESS!
-I WILL WORK ON THIS DURING THE NEXT 6 TO 12 MONTHS!
+**WORK - IN - PROGRESS!!!***<br>
+I WILL WORK ON THIS ~~DURING THE NEXT 6 TO 12 MONTHS!~~ AFTER THE ISSUES IN ZIG HAVE BEEN FIXED!<br>
+Which will take atleast until **sometime late 2025 or early 2026**, based on the current Pace and the current Milestones.

 Building Zig from source is currently a Mess and I highly recommend against it, if you do not contribute to Zig itself or really need a specific Git Commit!<br>
 Zig Nightly Binaries, based on the Master Branch, are available for your convenience: https://ziglang.org/download/